(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Conclusion

 \section{Conclusion}

-Rationality and irrationality play an important role within artificial intelligence.
+Rationality and irrationality play an important role within AI.
 Designing the `rational agent' has been the objective and the focus of research and practice in the field for many years.
 However, achieving this requires a common understanding of what it means to be rational.
 As we have seen, definitions of rationality within economics, philosophy, and psychology have informed our understanding of the concept within AI.
 We may aim for different types of rationality, as certain types will be more suitable in some contexts.
+Crucially, a distinction must be made between how we define rationality in humans and machines.
 This article provides a survey of the existing literature and methods in this area.
 Having established that particular irrational behaviour may in fact be optimal under certain conditions, it is clear that the issue is complex.
+When it comes to GenAI, additional questions and tensions arise regarding how we train and evaluate these models.
 From a methodological perspective, techniques have emerged for the identification and interaction with irrational agents.
 However, these remain scarce – further research is needed in this area, both looking at how existing opponent modelling or shaping methods may be adapted to account for irrationality, as well as how they may be combined to better suit the problem at hand.
 The question of interacting with irrational agents is crucial not only among machines, but also because humans often act in irrational ways.
-Human-AI interaction is a key aspect of today's AI systems, namely with the case of systems based on large language models and their widespread use.
+Human-AI interaction is a key aspect of today's AI systems, namely with the case of systems based on LLMs and their widespread use.
 Cognitive biases may in some instances be leveraged to improve the performance of artificial agents, whereas in human-AI interaction the design of machines will need to account for the irrational behaviour of humans.
 At the same time, further understanding is needed around how the rationality of an artificial agent impacts the dynamics of human-AI interaction - there may be cases where it is beneficial for the artificial agent to appear not fully rational, whereas in other cases this can deem the agent untrustworthy.
-This article lays out open questions relating to rationality within artificial intelligence.
+This article lays out open questions relating to rationality within AI.
 As we strive to create more capable agents that are increasingly integrated in everyday lives, these questions will need to be addressed.